gradzikb/vim-lsdyna/README.md

 ## Introduction

-The plugin was created to make work with Ls-Dyna keyword file as fast and as easy as possible.
+The plugin make your work with Ls-Dyna keyword file as fast and as easy as possible.

 ## Main features
 - Syntax highlighting